 FOOD AND BEVERAGES PROVIDED OR SOLD ON SCHOOL PREMISES

-By state law and Board of Education policy, beginning in the 2017-2018 school year, all food and beverages sold or provided to students (including celebrations, classroom parties and rewards) on district campuses must meet U.S. Department of Agriculture (USDA) school meal and Smart Snacks in School nutritional standards.
+By state law and Board of Education policy, all food and beverages sold or provided to students (including celebrations, classroom parties and rewards) on district campuses must meet U.S. Department of Agriculture (USDA) school meal and Smart Snacks in School nutritional standards.
 This law applies to all food and beverages supplied by individuals and organizations.
 The only exceptions to this requirement are: food or beverages created or used as part of the district’s instructional programs.

 Please see the following resources for suggestions to meet the new law: